aakechin/Procannot/README.md

 In this case output will be written to the same directory as input file.
 As output there will be the following files:
 * input.annotated.tab - file where each SNP has characteristic 'Introgene/Intergene', gene ID, gene strand, gene name, gene description, nucleotide change, aminoacid change, aminoacid class change and all other characteristics that were in the input file;
-* input.annotated.checked.tab - file that contains all of previous data and additionally for each SNP it has number of references that
+* input.annotated.checked.tab - file that contains all of previous data and additional column for each SNP that contains number of strains that has got the same SNP against reference genome;
+* input.annotated.checked.filtered.tab - file that contains only SNPs that had 0 value of the previous stage;
+* input.annotated.checked.filtered.synNonsyn.tab - file that contains genes' IDs and descriptions and number of synonymous, nonsynonymous SNPs and their ratio from list of SNPs from the previous stage;
+* input.annotated.checked.filtered.synNonsyn.filtered.tab - file that contains only genes' IDs that had >=3 nonsynonymous SNPs and dN/dS ratio more than 2.
+Ratios  with divide-by-zero are written as 1000.